 The goal for anyone who works their way through the Corso Pilota curriculum should be to race in the Ferrari Challenge, a series of races in which the participants are Ferrari owners.
 Like Corso Pilota, the Ferrari Challenge is only available to Ferrari owners.

-Driving a Ferrari is like nothing else, and if you want to buy one of your own, you can start the process by contact Continental AutoSports.
-Don’t worry if you’re in Indianapolis or Indianapolis — while we’re based near Chicago, we can help drivers throughout the United States acquire a Prancing Horse of their own.
+Driving a Ferrari is like nothing else, and if you want to buy one of your own, you can start the process by contact Continental AutoSports Ferrari.
+Don’t worry if you’re in Milwaukee or Milwaukee — while we’re based near Chicago, we can help drivers throughout the United States acquire a Prancing Horse of their own.